Ada-Developers-Academy/core-pses/08/kth-missing-positive-number.md

 1. Check for valid input
 2. If `k` is smaller than the first value in the input list `arr`, return `k`
-1. Create a loop over the input `arr` that starts at the first element of `arr` and ends one iteration before the last element of `arr`.
+3. Create a loop over the input `arr` that:
+   * starts at the first element of `arr`
+   * ends one element before the last element of `arr`
-2. Inside the loop, for each element in `arr`:
+4. Inside the loop:
     1. Check if there are numbers missing between the current element and the next element in `arr`.
 Store the difference between the next element and the current element of `arr` in a new variable `missing_count`.
     2. if `k` is less than or equal to `missing_count`, return the value of `arr` at `index` plus `k`
     3. Update the variable `k` by subtracting `missing_count`
-1. If the loop ends, return the last element of the list plus the remaining value of `k`.
+5. If the loop ends, return the last element of the list plus the remaining value of `k`.

 ### !end-explanation